 Web site with dates of Jewish holidays:

 Names to be added to our memorial list?
-If you have names that you would like added to the memorial list, please contact Maury Lyon, firstname.lastname@example.org.
+If you would like to add to the list of names read aloud during our Yom Kippur Yizkor service, please contact Maury Lyon.

 Interested in Joining the Temple as a Member?

 Temple Sholom welcomes all to attend services (including the High Holidays) and other events without formal membership.
 But of course, we would also be delighted to have you as a member.
 As an inclusive Temple, our membership ranks are open to all, we do not have any minimum membership dues, and no member will be turned away due to lack of ability to pay.
 For those who are able, we ask members to contribute 1% – 1.5% of their household’s gross annual income.
 Rather than making inquiries about members’ income, we prefer that you make the judgment yourself.
 As a congregation we are committed to welcoming all who wish to join our community, regardless of financial means, so if a contribution in this range would be a hardship to you, just contribute what you can.
 To submit an annual contribution, one sends a check (made out to Temple Sholom and marked “annual contribution”) to our treasurer at: Temple Sholom, P.O.
 Box 501, Galesburg, IL 61402-0501.
 Some members pay in full early in the fall; others prefer to pay in monthly or quarterly installments.